 National Poetry Month, Rich Paschall

-There seems to be a day, a week or even a month for just about everything.
-It is quite interesting the types of things for which mayors, governors and even presidents are willing to present a proclamation seem a bit strange to me.
-Did you miss One Cent Day April 1st?
+There seems to be a day, a week, or even a month for just about everything.
+The types of things for which mayors, governors, and even presidents are willing to present a proclamation seem a bit strange to me.
+Did you miss One Cent Day on April 1st?
 No joke, it is a day to commemorate the history of the penny.
-I guess it is not worth much anymore.
+I guess it doesn’t count for much anymore.

-Certainly you did not miss out on the fact that April 1 is also Sourdough Bread Day.
+Certainly, you did not miss out on the fact that April 1 is also Sourdough Bread Day.
 No Foolin’!
 The stuff has been around a long time.
 I guess it deserves an entire day, especially when you consider some of the other things that get a day.
 Perhaps I should make a point to buy some.
 It was also National Burrito Day and I really should have purchased some of those.
 April 11th is National Submarine Day.
 I think they mean the ship, not the sandwich.

 Poetry gets all of April.
-That’s seems fair when you consider the vast amount of poetry in the world that most students try to avoid reading.
-Maybe it is as good a month as any to push this literary format to the front of the classroom, library, den, coffee-house or wherever you might find verse lurking in the shadows.
+That seems fair when you consider the vast amount of poetry in the world that most students try to avoid reading.
+Maybe it is as good a month as any to push this literary format to the front of the classroom, library, den, coffee-house, or wherever you might find verse lurking in the shadows.

 In the 1970’s I would turn over album covers (you know, the cardboard sleeve that records came in) in order to see if the lyrics were printed on the back.
 There seemed to me to be a lot of thoughtful lyrics on a variety of social and emotional issues.
 I loved reading the poetry as much as hearing the music.